 We as a parish community strive to listen to this message and receive it, rising above our petty limitations.

-We as a parish community strive to bear this message, without being discouraged when faced with the limitations of the world that surrounds us, or of our own.
+We as a parish community strive to bear this message and share it with others, without being discouraged when faced with the limitations of the world that surrounds us, or of our own.

 This is possible because the law of divine love is the basis of all our actions.